 Mid-South Spay Neuter’s regular prices for spay/neuter are $55 & up for cats ($35 for feral cats) and $80 & up for dogs.
 Click here for the breakdown of prices.
 But they often have grants to help even more for certain people and pet owners.
 Check here to see if any of the current grants apply to you.

 Humane Society of Memphis & Shelby County

-If you don’t receive any government assistance, you are eligible for HSMSC’s $50 spay/neuter voucher.
+Anyone is eligible for HSMSC’s $50 spay/neuter voucher.
 Click here for more information about that program.
 Assistance with pet food

 Pet Food Pantry - Friends of the Memphis Animal Shelter.
 Email FMAS to request assistance.

 My pet has behavior problems I don’t know how to deal with.

 We’re working on a list of local trainers, but for now, we hope this list of online resources will be helpful to you.